 - The creation of economies of scale – The expansion of an economic area through the implementation of a regional customs union enables the generation of economies of scale through specialization and the creation of economic complementarity among the member countries.

 Guatemala, Honduras, and El Salvador form a Central American Customs Union

 Guatemala and Honduras officially launched the customs union between their two countries in June 2017.
-This initial step towards the administrative pairing of the these Northern Triangle countries was technically and administratively supported by the Secretariat of Central American Economic Integration (SIECA).
+This initial step towards the administrative pairing of these Northern Triangle nations was technically and administratively supported by the Secretariat of Central American Economic Integration (SIECA).
 It has brought with it substantive changes in the trade and migration processes of both countries, including the free transit of goods and people.
 Also, the concept of imports and exports was replaced by a system of transfers and acquisitions.
-This represented a change in the business model that existed between the two countries.
+This represented a change in the business model that existed historically between the two Central American neighbors.